-You and your group-mates are astronauts and scientists aboard the Actua Orbit Station.
+You and your group-mates are astronauts and scientists aboard the Actua Orbital Station.
 Unfortunately, your station just got bombarded by magnetic rays and your electronics have begun to shut down!
-The only one who can save you is the orbit station’s AI, DANN.
+The only one who can save you is the station’s AI, DANN.
 DANN stands for Dedicated Actua Neural Network, and it’s gone a little loopy.
 Brush up on your technical skills, learn about AI, and save yourself and your crewmates!

 Educators note: This activity is structured in a linear fashion.
 Each of the three activities can be done in any order, or can be established as separate stations that participators can rotate through.

 Summary: Lead a group discussion on where participants have seen AI in their lives and why AI can be helpful to us.

 1. Begin the activity by watching this video: https://www.youtube.com/watch?v=tf7IEVTDjng&feature=emb_logo